2018 440 Hot Shot Rules

-A. Engine must be strictly stock and same type for make and model.
-350 ok for all GM cars, but no high performance parts of any kind.
+- Engine must be strictly stock and same type for make and model.
+350 okay for all GM cars, but no high performance parts of any kind.

 B. No High Performance Engine or part of any kind unless otherwise stated.

 C. Pistons must be 4 eyebrow flat top.
 No forged pistons.
 Maximum overbore 0.60 + 0.10.
 D. Stock carb or Unaltered Holley 1850 or 80457.
 May have oil pan with kick out to one side.

 D. Stock valves, valve springs, rocker arms and studs.
 Maximum valve size of 1.94 intake and 1.50 exhaust.
 Poly locks ok no guide plates or stud girdles allowed.

 E. Carburetor must be stock for make and model, no alterations of any kind.
 Unaltered